Dismiss Modal

 How is hydronephrosis treated?

 Treatment depends on the cause of the urine backup.
-It also depends on how severe it is.
+It also depends on how bad it is.
 A mild problem may go away on its own without treatment.
 If the problem was found with prenatal ultrasound, treatment may wait until the baby is born.
-The goal of treatment is to protect the child’s kidneys as they grow.
-Your child’s healthcare provider can talk with you about how best to treat your child.
+The goal of treatment is to protect the kidneys as they grow.
+Your child’s doctor can talk with you about how best to treat your child.
 Your child may need:

 What are the long-term concerns?